Moya/Moya/docs/Endpoints.md

 Note that the `endpointResolver` is *not* intended to be used for any sort of application-level mapping.
-This closure is really about modifying properties specific to the `NSURLRequest`, or providing information to the request that cannot be known until that request is created, like an OAuth signature.
+This closure is really about modifying properties specific to the `NSURLRequest`, or providing information to the request that cannot be known until that request is created, like cookies settings.

 This parameter is actually very useful for modifying the request object.
 `NSURLRequest` has many properties you can customize.
 Say you want to disable